On the nu-invariant of two-step nilmanifolds with closed G2-structure: Nilmanifolds associated to the Lie algebra h1

 \subsection{The Mathai--Quillen current}

-Recall the set-up in subsection \ref{subsec:mathai-quillen-currents} and Section \ref{sec:nilmanifold1} (in our case $M$ is a nilmanifold $\Gamma \backslash G$, and $E$ is the spin bundle $SM$ with its metric and spinorial data specified in Section \ref{sec:nilmanifold1}, particularly in Lemma \ref{lemma:covariant-derivatives-dirac}).
-Let $\phi$ be the (unique up to a sign) left-invariant unit spinor associated to the closed $\mathrm G_2$-structure $\varphi$ \eqref{eq:g2str} on $M$, and let $g = (e^1)^2+\dots+(e^7)^2$ the Riemannian metric induced by $\varphi$. \begin{proposition} The Mathai--Quillen current on $(M,g,\phi)$ vanishes. \end{proposition} \begin{proof} Recall that the Mathai--Quillen current was defined as the integral over $M$ of the differential form \eqref{eq:mathai-quillen-form}.
+Recall the set-up in Section \ref{subsec:mathai-quillen-currents}.
+In our case $M$ is a nilmanifold $\Gamma \backslash G$, and $E$ is the spin bundle $SM$ with its metric and spinorial data specified above, particularly in Lemma \ref{lemma:covariant-derivatives-dirac}.
+Let $\phi$ be the invariant unit spinor compatible with the closed $\mathrm G_2$-structure $\varphi_a$ \eqref{eq:g2str} on $M$, and let $g = (e^1)^2+\dots+(e^7)^2$ the Riemannian metric induced by $\varphi$. \begin{proposition} The Mathai--Quillen current on $(M,g,\phi)$ vanishes. \end{proposition} \begin{proof} Recall that the Mathai--Quillen current was defined in \eqref{eq:mathai-quillen-form}.
 By a change of variable $t \mapsto t^2$, we see that we need to compute